tarek-berkane/moadaly-App/README.md

-<h3>this is an old version, please switch to the new version of module</h3>
+<h3>This is an old version, please switch to the new version of moadaly app</h3>

 [Moadaly_v2](https://github.com/tarek-berkane/moadaly_v2)